lukepothier/rngesus/README.md

 ## A word of warning:

-Generating strings with custom character sets is only **truly** uniform if `256` evenly divides the number of available characters.
+Strings generated with custom character sets are only _truly_ uniform if `256` evenly divides the number of available characters.
 This is because there are `256` possible values of a single byte, and RNGesus uses modulo arithmetic to select the output character from the character set.
 For example, the character set

 ```csharp